pgRouting/pgrouting/doc/lineGraph/pgr_lineGraphFull.rst

 pgr_lineGraphFull, converts original directed graph to a directed line graph by converting each vertex to a complete graph and keeping all the original edges.
 The new connecting edges have a cost 0 and go between the adjacent original edges, respecting the directionality.

 A possible application of the resulting graph is "routing with two edge restrictions":
-  -Setting a cost of using the vertex when routing between edges on the connecting edge -Forbid the routing between two edges by removing the connecting edge This is possible because each of the intersections (vertices) in the original graph are now complete graphs that have a new edge for each possible turn across that intersection.
+  - Setting a cost of using the vertex when routing between edges on the connecting edge
+  - Forbid the routing between two edges by removing the connecting edge This is possible because each of the intersections (vertices) in the original graph are now complete graphs that have a new edge for each possible turn across that intersection.

 Characteristics